 Scientists have studied many additives, nutrients, and other dietary components for possible associations with cancer risk.
 These include:

 Acrylamide is a chemical found in tobacco smoke and some foods.
 It can be produced when certain vegetables, such as potatoes, are heated to high temperatures.
 Studies in animal models have found that acrylamide exposure increases the risk for several types of cancer.
 However, there is no consistent evidence that dietary acrylamide exposure is associated with the risk of any type of cancer in humans.
-For more information, see the Acrylamide in Food and Cancer Risk fact sheet.
+For more information, see the Acrylamide and Cancer Risk fact sheet.

 Although red wine has been suspected of reducing cancer risk, there is no scientific evidence for such an association.
 Also, alcohol is a known cause of cancer.
 Heavy or regular alcohol consumption increases the risk of developing cancers of the oral cavity (excluding the lips), pharynx (throat), larynx (voice box), esophagus, liver, breast, colon, and rectum.
 The risk of developing cancer increases with the amount of alcohol a person drinks.
 For more information, see the fact sheet on Alcohol and Cancer Risk.